Ryan Wood

 Ryan Wood (born June 13, 1972) is co-founder of Under Armour, a manufacturer of sportswear, footwear and accessories based in Baltimore, Maryland.
-He also is a former American football fullback.
+He also is an American former football fullback.
 He played college football at the Arizona State University.

-Early years
+Early life

 Wood attended Loveland High School.
 In 1990, he spent one year at Fork Union Military Academy.

 He accepted a football scholarship from Youngstown State University.
 As a freshman, he had 11 carries for 47 yards and one touchdown, while being a part of the team that won the Division I-AA national championship.
 As a sophomore, he posted 59 carries for 212 yards, helping the team to finish in second place.

 He transferred after his sophomore season to Arizona State University.
 He sat out the 1993 season to comply with the NCAA transfer rules.

 As a junior in 1994, he appeared in the first 7 games before suffering a season-ending ankle injury against Washington State University.
 He scored his first touchdown with the Sun Devils against the University of Louisville.
 He scored a touchdown in a 36-35 win over Stanford University.

 As a senior, he started 6 games at fullback, registering 35 carries for 110 yards, 2 touchdowns and 51 knockdown blocks.
 He scored a touchdown and had a key block that helped Terry Battle run for a 58-yard touchdown, in a 38-29 win over the University of California, Berkeley.
 He also scored touchdown in a 29-21 win over Brigham Young University.

 Professional career

-Wood was selected by the Dallas Cowboys in the seventh round (243rd overall) of the 1996 NFL Draft.
+Wood was selected by the Dallas Cowboys in the seventh round (243rd overall) of the 1996 NFL draft.
 He was waived before the start of the season on August 19.